check-spelling/cassandra/src/java/org/apache/cassandra/service/paxos/Paxos.md

 4.
-    4. If the proposal is empty (i.e. the operation was a read or the CAS failed), the coordinator checks the maximum of the quorum's `promised` values agains the `MRA`'s ballot number.
+    4. If the proposal is empty (i.e. the operation was a read or the CAS failed), the coordinator checks the maximum of the quorum's `promised` values against the `MRA`'s ballot number.
 If that maximum isn't higher, the operation completes.

 Since we do not change issued proposals or make new ones, Proposition 1 is still in force.
 For Proposition 2 we must